Item #: AP6454

 Classic AP Requirement #15—Synthesis of a Coordination Compound and Its Chemical Analysis

 Students synthesize the coordination compound potassium trioxalatoferrate(III) trihydrate, K3[Fe(C2O4)3]•3H2O.
 Once produced, the product is identified by colorimetric methods and the percent yield of the product is determined.
 The absorbance of a solution of the product will be taken at three wavelengths.
 The ratios of these absorbances are used to identify the compound in solution as K3[Fe(C2O4)3]•3H2O.
-The lab provides the students with experience in both synthesis techniques and the process of spectrophotometry.

 Complete for 24 students working in pairs.